top of page

 How to Test Your Sweat Rate

-As some of you may know from personal experience, hydration mishaps are all too common among endurance athletes.
+Hydration mishaps are all too common among endurance athletes.
 Sometimes it's a fluid issue, other times an electrolyte issue, or it may be both.

 Fluid and salt needs vary greatly among athletes, which is why these two things must be individualized.
-Thankfully, you can test both your sweat rate as well as your sodium composition!

 How to test your sweat rate using a home scale